any-docs/css/content/reference/properties/mask-image/index.md

 {{EmbedLiveSample("Image resource as a mask image", "100%", 250)}}

 The mask is semi-opaque, which is why the colors are not as vibrant as the previous example.
 The part of the image that is visible is 50% opaque; the opacity of the mask applied.
 The mask is smaller than the image, so repeats by default.
-We could have used {{cssxref("mask-repeat")}} to control the repeating or {{cssxref("mask-size")}} to change the size of the mask, which we do in the next example.
+We could have used `mask-repeat` to control the repeating or `mask-size` to change the size of the mask, which we do in the next example.

 ### Multiple masks